abzeede/poc-video-editor-client/README.md

 - [ ] trim video on client side

 ### Disclaimer
-This is exprimental project and it's not ready to use in production
+This is exprimental project and it's not ready for production